Lübeck - May 2013

 The market square is flanked by the town hall [Rathaus], the Kaak and St. Mary's Church.

-The Kaak, on town square, where small time crooks were put on display during the Middle Ages.
+The Kaak, on town square, where small time crooks were put on display during the Middle Ages [below left] and another detail of the town hall [below right]

 Even though I never take pictures inside a church this triptych fascinated me.
 Marienalter in St. Mary's church.